burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 For ordinary `enum` in C++ 11, as in C++ 98, nothing is said about the underlying type by default.
 If the underlying type is specified, you can make a forward declaration for `enum`.

-For usual `enum` starting from C++ 11, it's possible to specify explicitly the underlying type.
+For the usual `enum` starting from C++ 11, it's possible to specify explicitly the underlying type.
 ```cpp
 enum Color : int{red,green,blue};
 ```

 B.Stroustrup, in his blog, notes that it is now possible to explicitly (optionally) use the name of a regular and scoped `enum` as a namespace to refer to its elements, as it were, through the namespace of a new type.
-Starting from C++11 for `enum` of known size may be forward-declared.
+Starting from C++11 for `enum` of known size can be forward-declared.

 ## Integer Types Nuances